dimfeld/unwebhook/README.md

 If specified, this overrides any server-wide secret.
 If a secret is present in the server-wide configuration, it can be disabled for this hook by setting the hook's secret to "none".

+The use of a secret is highly recommended, since it can protect against malicious data being plugged into your commands.

 #### LogDir
 The directory of the log file.
 If not given, the default is the current directory.
 This can also be specified on the command line using the -log_dir command-line option.